sellout/project-manager/docs/manual/contributing/guidelines.md

 As a maintainer you are expected to respond to issues and pull-requests associated with your module.

-Maintainers are encouraged to join the IRC or Matrix channel and participate when they have opportunity.
+Maintainers are encouraged to join the Matrix room and participate when they have opportunity.

 ## Format your code {#sec-guidelines-code-style}